Blog: Rolex Oyster case

 For the Rolex Oyster a new waterproof case was designed and patented.
 If you look in the case back of an early Rolex Oyster such as the one pictured here you will see four patents listed: two "Great Britain Patents" 260554/1925 and 274789, and below them two "Swiss Patents" 114948 and 120851.
 These are a British and a Swiss patent for each of two inventions.
 The first British / Swiss pair (260554 / 114948) were for the waterproof screw down crown; the second pair (274789 / 120851) were for the waterproof Oyster case.

 An interesting feature of the patent for the case is that it begins by saying that the invention refers to a shaped or "forme" watch case (i.e., different from the usual round or circular form).
-The patent goes on to illustrate and describe an octagonal case and the means by which this case can be made watertight.
+The patent goes on to illustrate and describe an octagonal case and the means by which such a case can be made watertight.
+The only reason that I can think of for making the case octagonal shape is to make it more difficult to seal than a round case, and therefore to have something to patent.

 Referring to the cross section below, the movement is held in an externally threaded carrier ring 5, which passes through the centre of the shaped case.
 The front bezel and case back, both numbered 11 in the drawing, screw onto the external threads of this carrier ring, rotating in opposite directions and clamping the middle part of the case between them to form the water tight seal.